Mechanical Animals: Critical reception

 David Browne of Entertainment Weekly wrote, "Looking back in mascara'd anger, Manson and [producer Michael] Beinhorn have fashioned music steeped in glam rock and concept-album bombast but updated with a crunching intensity [...]
 He layers the songs with cooing backup singers, electronica burbles, skulking guitars, and synths at their most decadently new wavy.
 The effect is often spectacular."
 Lorraine Ali of the Los Angeles Times commented "songs swagger with lipstick-wearing attitude, have fun with sleazy subject matter and actually convey some (gasp) human emotion [...]
 This album is the first time we actually experience Manson as a band, not a phenomenon filtered through Reznor's mixing board wizardry or a freak show accompanied by a soundtrack.
 An album that's powerful from start to finish is far more surprising than any controversial Manson high jinks [...] this record ensures his further infiltration of teenage America and earns him a new spot in the annals of great, big, pompous pop albums."
 David Browne describes that the sound of the album "is often spectacular: a lurid cabaret-rock revue for the post-global-economy meltdown."
 According to NME, Mechanical Animals "marks a total shift in Manson's assault.
 Where the Antichrist Superstar game plan was about gaining notoriety through outrage, rather than winning souls over on musical grounds, Mechanical Animals aims straight for the singalong heart of stadium-land.
 And rips it out, and holds it aloft in triumph [...]
 Of the 14 tracks here, ten could be singles.
 On this evidence alone, 'Mechanical Animals' is an unashamedly crass bid for total world domination [...] they already have the goth kids.
 Now, their sights have turned on everyone else."

 However, not everyone gave the album a positive review.
-Music critic Robert Christgau criticized "the feebleness of La Manson's vocal affect" and dismissed the album as a whole as "one more depersonalizing production device with which to flatten willing cerebella [sic] whilst confronting humankind's alienation, amorality, and failure to have a good time on Saturday night."
+Music critic Robert Christgau criticized "the feebleness of La Manson's vocal affect" and dismissed the album as a whole as "one more depersonalizing production device with which to flatten willing cerebella whilst confronting humankind's alienation, amorality, and failure to have a good time on Saturday night."
 He concluded that "not every icon deserves a think piece."
-Spin magazine noted the record is "essentially mining the same agitprop territory and 'premillenial' confusion that hipster, highbrow heroes such as Alec Empire and Tricky take for granted.
+Spin magazine noted the record is "essentially mining the same agitprop territory and 'premillennial' confusion that hipster, highbrow heroes such as Alec Empire and Tricky take for granted.
 Manson shares with Empire a preference for destroying the master's house with the master's tools.
 Like Tricky, Manson uses gender confusion as a coping mechanism, less identity politics than identity evasion."